lovelindhoni/logseq-linux/README.md

   * [<g-emoji class="g-emoji" alias="sparkles" fallback-src="https://github.githubassets.com/images/icons/emoji/unicode/2728.png">✨</g-emoji> Inspiration](#-inspiration)
 * [<g-emoji class="g-emoji" alias="pray" fallback-src="https://github.githubassets.com/images/icons/emoji/unicode/1f64f.png">🙏</g-emoji> Thank You](#-thank-you)

+## 🤔 Why this repo exists?

+I use fedora and I am not a fan of appimages for some reason.
+DEB and RPM packages are in the [releases](https://github.com/lovelindhoni/logseq-linux/releases) page.

+> [!NOTE]
+> These packages are built for my personal use case.
+They may or may not work on your machine.

 ## 🤔 Why Logseq?

 [Logseq](https://logseq.com) is a **knowledge management** and **collaboration** platform.
 It focuses on **privacy**, **longevity**, and [**user control**](https://www.gnu.org/philosophy/free-sw.en.html).
 Logseq offers a range of **powerful tools** for **knowledge management**, **collaboration**, **PDF annotation**, and **task management** with support for multiple file formats, including **Markdown** and **Org-mode**, and **various features** for organizing and structuring your notes.